 Utilities

-Utility bills can include water, electricity and rubbish disposal as well as TV, internet, gas bottles and drinking water.
+Utility bills can include water, electricity, rubbish disposal, as well as TV, internet, and gas.
 The cost of basic utilities is relatively low, and these are generally factored into the monthly rent, except electricity, which is paid separately.
-Internet and mobile phone services also come separately and can be quite expensive, so it is important to shop around to find the best deal.
+Internet and mobile phone services also come separately and can be pricey, so it is best to shop around to find the best deal.

 Expat Health Insurance